Being dizzy, having lightheadedness?

 Jakub Skiba

-Dehydration or low blood pressure can reduce blood flow to the brain, making you feel dizzy - especially when you stand up quickly.
+Dehydration or low blood pressure reduces blood flow to the brain, causing dizziness—especially when standing quickly.

 2. Iron Deficiency